Life After 25C: How the PSEG and NYSERDA Heat Pump Rebates Work in 2026

 To qualify, the equipment has to meet PSEG's efficiency thresholds (typically ENERGY STAR certified), the work has to be done by a participating contractor, and the application has to be postmarked by December 31, 2026.
 The program runs first come, first served, and once funds for a tier are exhausted for the year, they're done.
 That's something to keep in mind if you're sitting on a decision.
 We saw a couple of rebate tiers run dry by mid-October last year.

-There is a separate NYSERDA rebate for heat pump water heaters (HPWH) in the $700 to $1,000 range.
+There is also a separate NYSERDA rebate for heat pump water heaters (HPWH) in the $700 to $1,000 range.
 If your tank is older than 10 years, it's worth bundling an HPWH into the main heat pump project to capture both incentives at once.

 Rate Code 580, the rebate that keeps paying